Lena Horne: The Lady and Her Music

 Lena Horne: The Lady and Her Music was a 1981 Broadway musical revue written for and starring American singer and actress Lena Horne.
 The musical was produced by Michael Frazier and Fred Walker, and the cast album was produced by Quincy Jones.
-The show opened on May 12, 1981, and after 333 performances, closed on June 30, 1982, Horne's 65th birthday.
+The well received show opened on May 12, 1981, at the Nederlander Theatre and after 333 performances, closing to go on tour on June 30, 1982, Horne's 65th birthday.
 Horne toured with the show in the U.S. and Canada and performed in London and Stockholm in 1984.